-Next.js Image
+Next.js

-the standard <img>
+standard <img>

-The example below makes use of placeholder="blur"
+function.
+The below example makes use

 instead of showing a spinner.